niuware/niuware.github.io/quick-docs.md

 <a name="api-params"></a>
 ### API Classes: Request Parameters

-To recieve parameters from an API call, use the URL query for a GET request, and use the `params` array for a POST request.
+To recieve parameters from an API call, use the URL query for a GET request, and use the `$request` HttpRequest object for a POST request.

 GET Request: